coenraadhuman/gib/README.md

       --patch
           Bump current project version with a patch increment -c, --commit-git-hook <COMMIT MESSAGE>
-          Mechanism to provide the latest commit made to be included in project version calculation -s, --scope-filter <SCOPE_REGEX_FILTER>
+          Mechanism to provide the latest commit made to be included in project version calculation, this takes precedence when used inconjunction with either major, minor or patch flags
+  -s, --scope-filter <SCOPE_REGEX_FILTER>
-          Scope Regex filter; provide mechanism for calculating the version of a project withing a monorepo based of a regular expression
+          Scope regex filter; provide mechanism for calculating the version of a project within a monorepo based of a regular expression
   -h, --help
           Print help
 ```